The 12 Best Employee Training Software Platforms for 2025

 • Best For: Small IT teams needing a self-serve content subscription for general upskilling, and larger enterprises wanting to supplement their existing LMS with a premium technical course library.

 • Pricing: A self-serve "Team" plan is available for 2-20 licenses.
-Enterprise deployments for larger IT teams require a custom quote from sales.
+Enterprise deployments for larger IT teams require a custom quote from sales (verify current pricing on the vendor site).

 • Pros: Easy to purchase for small teams in the US, excellent library covering management, productivity, and a wide range of software and technical skills.

-• Cons: The Team plan is capped at 20 seats, limiting scalability for larger IT departments.
-It functions primarily as a content subscription, not a comprehensive LMS for custom course creation or advanced tracking.
+• Cons: The Team plan is capped at 20 seats, which limits scalability for larger IT departments.
+It functions primarily as a content subscription rather than a full LMS for custom course creation or advanced tracking.

 • Key Takeaway: LinkedIn Learning offers a readily available library for broad IT skill development and soft skills for technical leaders, directly connecting learning to career profiles.